Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

   - Description: Method how the cells were disrupted

 - __concentration__
+  - Type: posfloat
+  - Description: The concentration of the biocatalyst.

+- __concentration_unit__
-  - Type: float
+  - Type: string
-  - Description: Concentration of the biocatalyst
+  - Description: The concentration of the biocatalyst is typically expressed in M (Molar), mmol/L (millimoles per liter), or µmol/L (micromoles per liter).

 - __concentration_determination_method__
   - Type: string
-  - Description: Method how the concentration was measured
+  - Description: It is important to specify the type of concentration determination.
+Various methods for determining the concentration of enzymes can be distinguished, including the Bradford method, Lowry method, UV        absorption, activity assays, ELISA, etc.

 </details>